hphelion/documentation/cloudos/prepare.glossary.md

 ## J

 ###Job###
-:     A job is created when the user submits a desired topology to the HP Cloud OS Eve service API, and requests provisioning based on the topology.
+:     A job is created when the user submits a desired topology to the HP Helion Cloud OS Eve service API, and requests provisioning based on the topology.
 Eve creates the job, for which the Eden Service API framework then publishes status updates.
 Once the provisioning is finished, the job is marked as completed.

 ## K